acoli-repo/AURIS/guidelines/draft/refexp.md

     > (14.c) *\[thirty grams\]*, *\[two companies\]* (quantified indefinite NP)

+	Borderline case: indefinite NPs with an article that is identical (or at least derived from) the cardinal number *one* should be considered as quantified iff. a corresponding set of individuals has been previously evoked and the membership relation marked as being relevant.

+	For English, the latter condition should hold for *one*, but not for *an, a*, for German, the membership relation should be regarded as being prominent if a substitution of the indefinite article *ein, eine* by colloquial *'n, 'ne* appears to be unlikely.

 - `NP_TYPE=indef-np.bare`: articleless NP, especially \"bare plurals\", but also singular expressions.

     > (14.a) *I have eaten \[cookies\]SM* (bare plural)